jongpie/SimpleMetadata/README.md

 Each class returns an immutable DTO with no public methods.
 Each member variables follows these naming conventions:
 1. Variables are named using camelCase - this is less important in Apex development since Apex is case-insensitive, but important to note for Lightning development since Javascript is case-sensitive.
-2. Variables called 'name' refer to the API name or Developer Name.
+2. Variables called 'name' refer to the API name or Developer Name, including the namespace prefix.
+Example: sobjectName = 'MyNameSpace__MyObject__c';
+3. Variables called 'localNme' refer to the API name or Developer Name, excluding the namespace prefix.
 Example: sobjectName = 'MyObject__c';
-3. Variables called 'label' refer to the label displayed to the user.
+4. Variables called 'label' refer to the label displayed to the user.
 Example: new SObjectMetadata('MyObject__c').label; // Gets the localized/translated label for your custom object

 ## EnvironmentMetadata.cls
 * Contains metadata information for the current environment.
 No parameters are needed to construct it.